farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 Set the redispatch impact on elements flow as equal to the sensitivity factor for each monitored elements the basecase and after contingencies.

-##### Redispatch CostMinimizationObjectiveFiller
+##### Redispatch Cost Minimization Objective Filler

-Set the objective function for the optimizer as the minimization of total redispatch cost.
+Add the total redispatch cost to the objective function.

 #### Post-processors